Refresh

-Gary-Larson-cartoon | The Why and the Elevator Statement
+The Why And The Elevator Statement

-The Why and the Elevator Statement
+The Why And The Elevator Statement

 I recently authored two other articles on Elevator Statements.
 One suggested using the logline model drawn from pitching to film producers; whereas the other suggested a Problem, Benefit, Target, Goal paradigm.